Intelligence Squared

 18/11/2015 Duration: 01h06min

 Filmed at Sadler's Wells on 17th July 2013.
 Speaking for the motion were Palestinian-American writer, human rights campaigner and political commentator Susan Abulhawa and Former British Ambassador to Syria Sir Andrew Green.
 Speaking against the motion were Director of Research for the Brookings Doha Center Dr. Shadi Hamid and Senior Adviser on Public Affairs for the Electoral Reform Society Nick Tyrone.
 The debate was chaired by Guardian columnist, author and broadcaster Jonathan Freedland.
 Support this show http://supporter.acast.com/intelligencesquared.
 See acast.com/privacy for privacy and opt-out information.
 Learn more about your ad choices.
-Visit megaphone.fm/adchoices
+Visit podcastchoices.com/adchoices

 • The Nuclear Deal With Iran Won't Make the World a Safer Place